b-jesch/script.input.adsp/README.md

 The DSP window is only showing while a movie or a video clip is running.

 Simply connect the addon with a button on your remote or keyboard.
-To do this, create an adsp.xml in
+To do this, create an ```adsp.xml``` in (Linux)

     $USER/.kodi/userdata/keymaps/

+or LE/CE

+    /storage/.kodi/userdata/keymaps/

 with this content (replace ```<myremotekey>``` with a proper code):